languagetool-org/languagetool-org.github.io/how-to-make-a-languagetool-release.md

 * check out the new tag from git and run `mvn clean package`
 * copy the stand-alone LT to a path with a space and test some sentences
-* upload to the server:
+* upload to the server (see personal notes at LanguageTooler -> Release for the access data):
   * `scp LanguageTool-5.x.zip LanguageTool-5.x.oxt CHANGES.md README.md user@storagebox:old-lt-org/download/`
-  * `scp LanguageTool-5.x.oxt user@storagebox:old-lt-org/download/LanguageTool-stable.oxt`
-  * `scp LanguageTool-5.x.zip user@storagebox:old-lt-org/download/LanguageTool-stable.zip`

 ## After the Release